mmbarros-git/mmbarros-git/README.md

 📌 **Ghost-Hunter: Medicaid Provider Directories** (2024)
 👻 **Detecting inconsistencies in healthcare provider databases**
-🔹 Built a **data pipeline** to identify "ghost" providers in Medicaid directories
+🔹 Use **web scraping** to identify "ghost" providers in Medicaid directories
-🔹 Used **Python, SQL & machine learning** for pattern recognition

 ---